ryan2x/loglinear/README.md

 You can also use optimizer.addSparseConstraint(int component, int index, double value) to hold the weight vector's component 'component' fixed with 'index=value'.
 Analogously, you can use optimizer.addDenseConstraint(int component, double[] arr) to hold the weight vector's component 'component' fixed with dense value 'arr'.

+# What's new in v1.2.3: Adding configuration to the optimizers

+Added parameters for quiet-ing output to stderr.
+Also added a convergenceDerivativeNorm for configuring the aggression of convergence criteria.

 # Coming up in v1.3: Distributed Learning